 Digital and paper maps are critical tools for wilderness visitors.
 Online maps can help you plan and prepare for your visit ahead of time.
 You can also carry digital maps with you on your GPS unit or other handheld GPS device.
 Having a paper map with you in the backcountry, as well as solid orienteering skills, however, ensures that you can still route-find in the event that your electronic device fails.

 Motorized equipment and equipment used for mechanical transport is generally prohibited in all wilderness areas.

 This includes the use of motor vehicles, motorboats, motorized equipment, bicycles, hang gliders, wagons, carts, portage wheels, and the landing of aircraft including helicopters.

-The park offers over 250 miles of trails, including the historic 93-mile Wonderland Trail that encircles the mountain.
+Almost all of Mount Rainier National Park is wilderness.
+The wilderness offers over 250 miles of trails, including the historic 93-mile Wonderland Trail that encircles the mountain.
 Hikers find the Wonderland Trail to be one of the best ways to explore Mount Rainier National Park.
 The trail passes through major life-zones of the park, from lowland forests to subalpine meadows of wildflowers.
 Passing swift rivers, the trail leads to commanding views of Mount Rainier cloaked in icy glaciers.